ddsheyh/daaBonus/README.md

 - Multiple Matches: Correctly identifies all starting indices of the pattern
 - No Match: Returns an empty list, confirming no false positives or infinite loops
 - Repetitive Patterns: Handles self-overlapping patterns efficiently due to the LPS array

+# Conclusion
+#### The implementation of the KMP algorithm successfully demonstrates an efficient solution for the string matching problem.
+By utilizing the precomputed LPS Array, the algorithm eliminates redundant character comparisons.
+This design ensures highly optimized performance by avoiding unnecessary backtracking of the text pointer.
+The testing process, spanning short, medium, and long strings with single, multiple, and overlapping matches, confirms the algorithm's robustness and correctness.
+KMP is proven to be superior to naive search methods in practice, making it the preferred choice for scenarios requiring high-performance string processing.